-Figure 3: Map displaying where all plans are in place (Dark Green), where progress is being made-some but not all plans in place, as well as developing and planning actions-(Medium Green), and where no plans in place or being developed or planned (Light Green).
+Figure 3: Map displaying where all plans are in place (Dark Green), where progress is being made-some but not all plans in place, as well as "under development" actions-(Medium Green), and where no plans in place or being developed (Light Green).
 The area associated with the Dark and Medium Green would be recognized in the measure following the appropriate weighted approach as describe in this document.